10 Things to Consider Before Having Biracial Children in an Interracial Marriage

-If you’re planning to have children and you’re in an interracial relationship, consider these most common complications every parent of mixed heritage children has faced at one point or another.
+If you’re planning to have mixed race or biracial children and you’re in an interracial relationship, consider these most common complications every parent of mixed heritage children has faced at one point or another.

-- Your child may have a different accent/ culture to you
+Your biracial children may have a different accent/ culture to you

 Like anything, keeping the lines of communication open is the best way to deal with these discussions.
 I remember the discussion my hubby and I had about piercing our firstborn’s ears.
 In Nigerian culture, it was commonplace, even expected- so much so that despite our little one decked out in frilly dresses, relatives and friends would often insist they couldn’t tell she was a girl or not because she didn’t have pierced ears.
 We kept that conversation going for a long time, raising it at various times until we both came to an understanding about why it was important (or not) and what she (our daughter) would miss out on without it.
 It may seem trivial now but it took on more significance because we were so new to the interracial parenting scene.

-- Your child may adopt one identity over another
+Your biracial children may adopt one identity over another

-- You’ll feel pressure from family about how to raise her/him
+You’ll feel pressure from family about how to raise your biracial children

 By the same token, don’t just discount it just because it’s not practically relevant; it might still be important to your partner because of its cultural implications.
 The first bath in Nigerian culture for our little ones was a great example of this.
 It was important back in the day because midwives performed many procedures that we replicate in today’s Western hospitals.
 Hence, its significance is not practical anymore but the cultural value I could recognise, was still relevant and important to my husband.

-- Expect that your child will question, even doubt or be ashamed of certain cultural practices
+Expect that your biracial children will question, even doubt or be ashamed of certain cultural practices

 Be open minded- if your child comes home questioning something that you take for granted is cultural, allow him/her to explore it with you.
 Don’t just shut it down because you think it’s disrespectful.
 It may not be the right time at that moment when you’re at a traditional burial or wedding but remember these events and milestones are important markers of your culture and great ways for you to explain certain things.
 Many old traditions are built around births, deaths, weddings and milestones such as coming of age.